-Ikano Bank (‘Ikano’) takes the handling and protection of personal information very seriously.
-This Privacy Notice provides you with important information about what personal information we process, as well as other important information such as the purposes for which we will process your personal information, as well as giving you information about your rights in relation to your personal information.
-If you are not able to read this privacy notice now, we recommend that you do take the time to read it, or at least those sections of it which are most important to you so that you are aware of how we will process your personal information.
+Ikano Bank (referred to in this notice as ‘Ikano’, ‘we’, ‘us’ and ’our’) takes the handling and protection of personal information very seriously.
+This Privacy Notice provides you with important information about what personal information we process, the purposes for which we will process your personal information, and who we will share it with, as well as giving you information about your rights in relation to your personal information.

-This policy was last updated on 18 December 2023.
+This Privacy Notice was last updated on 21st August 2025.

 You should tell us without delay so that we can update our records.
-The contact details for this purpose are:
+For details of how to contact us, please see our Contact us page.

 If you are an Ikea Financial Services customer or a Savings Account customer you can also update your personal information directly by logging into your online account.